AlibabaResearch/DAMO-ConvAI/FlowBench/README.md

 api_key: "Your OPENAI key"
 ```

-After that, you can conduct the turn-level and session-level evaluations
+After that, you can conduct the turn-level and session-level evaluations.

 ##### Turn-level evaluation

-- To generate the singele-turn predictions for different test samples, please run
+- To generate the single-turn predictions for different test samples, please run

 ```
 python ./turn_level/turn_inference.py --input_path INPUT_FOLDER --output_path OUTPUT_FOLDER
 ```

-* Then you can calculate and display the evaluation metrics with the following commands.
+* Then you can calculate and display the evaluation metrics with the following commands, where `OUTPUT_FOLDER`  is the output  path of the last generation step.

 ```
  python ./turn_level/turn_metric_display.py --output_path OUTPUT_FOLDER